MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/administration/migrate-gp-overview.md

    This step migrates data from on-premises to online.
 It starts when you run the **Run data replication** assisted setup guide in [!INCLUDE [prod_short](../includes/prod_short.md)] online.
 At the end of the process, you have a copy of the on-premises data in the relevant [!INCLUDE [prod_short](../includes/prod_short.md)] online environment.

    At this point in the process, you can verify whether the migration went well or not, fix any problems, and rerun the replication multiple times if you want to.
-For example, suppose you ran the assisted setup guide from a test company in a sandbox environment because you worry that many extensions might be problematic.
 Once the data has been replicated to the sandbox environment, you can use the troubleshooting tools in the [!INCLUDE [prodadmincenter](../developer/includes/prodadmincenter.md)].

    To get started, go to [Replicate data](migration-data-replication.md).

 1. Data upgrade

    After data replication is complete, the cloud migration might have the status *Upgrade Pending* on the **Cloud Migration Management** page.
-Data upgrade is typically required when migrating from Business Central version that is earlier than the version used on the target online environment.
-During data upgrade, the logic required upgrade the platform-related data in database is run.
 This step starts when you choose the **Run Data Upgrade Now** action in the **Cloud Migration Management** page in [!INCLUDE [prod_short](../includes/prod_short.md)] online for the specific environment.

    <!--Once you have chosen this action, both the **Run Migration Now** and the **Run Data Upgrade Now** action can no longer be used for this company in the environment.
 If the upgrade has failed, an automatic point-in-time restore is run to revert the tenant to the point before upgrade.
 You can then fix the errors and try the upgrade again.
 Alternatively, you can start the cloud migration in another environment, or you can restore the current environment from a backup from a point in time before the data upgrade.
 Or, delete all companies in the current environment and start the migration again.-->